Programs and Services

 Who delivers Diabetes Telehealth?

 Diabetes WA delivers this service.
-The service is funded by the WA Country Health Service’s Southern Inland Health Initiative, which is made possible by the State Government’s Royalties for Regions program.
+The service is funded by WA Country Health Service and WA Primary Health Alliance.